 They are joined in flight (as in running away; not as in flying) by Brom (Jeremy Irons), a former Dragon Rider, who commits to training Eragon to fulfill his destiny, and getting him to the Varden’s hideout.
 The chemistry between these three characters is superb.
 Speelers is a bit green to be carrying the lead in an epic, but that actually translates well to the character.
 As Speelers is learning his way around the set, Eragon is learning the ropes as a dragon rider.
 This makes his fluctuations between fear and recklessness perfectly plausible.
 And where Speelers’ acting lacks, Irons’ more than compensates.
 Irons could carry almost any movie (except Dungeons and Dragons).
 His stage presence is endless and his voice commands respect.
 This is, after all, the voice that made Scar one of the most memorable villains of all time.
 He has played many types of rolls, but what he does best is play Obi Wan Kenobi; the grizzled, has-been warrior who mentors the hero.
 The student-mentor bonding in this story is some of the best I’ve seen, as we see Eragon grow from a foolish boy to a hero, and Brom change from the grumbling vagrant that he is at the beginning, to the begrudging teacher of Eragon, to a father figure sacrificing his life for him.
 Saphira adds to, rather than distracts from, this dynamic.
 She seems to have some kind of inborn knowledge, but she’s still on a learning curve of her own.
 It would have been tempting to make her an unstoppable juggernaut of claws and teeth, but the filmmakers gave her significant limits.
 She’s too young to breath fire, and can’t fly very well with more than one on her back.
 Her CGI face conveys plenty of emotion, making her vulnerable and relatable.
 She and Eragon can hear each other’s thoughts, which puts their communication on a separate track from that of Eragon and Brom.
 The bond between Dragons and their Riders is strong, and the choice to make Saphira female (Rachel Weisz puts her heart into the voice) was a good one, as the relationship seems almost like a marriage (without being creepy).
 As Eragon works to master the

-light saber sword, Saphira tries to sustain her first flame.
+light saber sword and use The Force Elvish magic, Saphira tries to sustain her first flame.
 She growls at Brom when they first meet, but there is a very touching moment after he dies, in which Saphira, still unable to breath fire, works up enough heat to melt a pile of rocks around him, giving him a crystal casket, in which “time cannot ravage him.”

 The visuals aren’t perfect, but they’re there when it counts.
 There are moments throughout the film where you can see how a few more millions of dollars could have made the makeup a bit more seamless, the camera work a bit more fluid, or the battle sequences a bit more gripping.
 At the end of the day, it must be acknowledged that Eragon is not LOTR.
 But there is at least one event in which it absolutely leaves LOTR in the dust: spectacular flying sequences.
 I was on the edge of my seat when Eragon was learning to ride Saphira.
 Then at the end, the two are about to ride into battle against Galbatorix’ forces.
 Saphira, for the first time, spews a monstrous fire ball, and Eragon shouts “Into the sky, to win or die!”
 You can shout “derivative,” you can shout “cliché,” I shouted “F—k, yeah!” (inwardly) at that moment, and the aerial battle that follows is truly awesome.
 Afterward, when it looks like Saphira might not make it, it’s impossible not to feel something.